 Cindy Onyejekwe is an experienced Business Strategist and Project Management Professional.
 Her career journey has taken her through exciting areas like environmental, biological, and air quality sciences, wastewater technologies, Innovation, and sustainability.
 Cindy values honesty, integrity, hard work, fairness, and an environment or economy where everyone has equal opportunity to pave their own path for success.
 As an immigrant to Canada, Cindy understands the challenges associated with growth and establishment in a foreign environment.
 It is not an easy path, but it is attainable.
 She would like to help those who may be struggling; so they can build valuable networks and acquire the skill necessary to succeed.
 In her spare time, you can find Cindy doing her high-intensity workouts, traveling to tropical destinations, dancing to afrobeat, and eating good flavourful foods.

-Kimberly Ferguson is a Registered Nurse currently working in Acute Medicine while actively pursuing the Maternity Specialty.
-She also has experience in Rehabilitation nursing.
+Kimberly Ferguson is a Registered Nurse currently working in the Maternity Specialty.
+She also has experience in Acute Medicine and Rehabilitation nursing.
 Outside of work, she mentors youth at her church and participates in community initiatives.
 Presently, she manages the social media for BCHCPA.

 With us since our founding, Kim brings her years of experience and skills to the forefront in helping our organization grow and succeed.